Pontrilas, Saskatchewan

-Pontrilas, Saskatchewan was a Canadian town that no longer exists.
-At one time Pontrilas was a small farming community approximately 10 mi south of Nipawin, Saskatchewan.
-There were four grain elevators, small stores, and services.
-Around the center were homes and a two-room school for grades 1 to 12.
+Pontrilas was a town in the Canadian province of Saskatchewan that no longer exists.
+At one time Pontrilas was a small farming community approximately 10 mi south of Nipawin.
+Access is from Highway 35.

+At one time, there were four grain elevators, small stores, and other services.
+Around the centre were homes and a two-room school for grades 1 to 12.
 When the school closed, the students were sent to Codette and Nipawin; the school's merry-go-round was sent to Codette.
-There was a hotel, which has burned down.
+There was a hotel, which burnt down.
 The community was named for Pontrilas in Herefordshire, near the border with Wales.